renaissance-publishing/renaissance/content/chapters/05-languages.md

         Goblinoid language, used by the lower ranks of the Goblin Kingdom.
-      - It has been influenced by the languages of the peoples that goblins took as slaves—by the languages of humans, elves and gnolls, among others.
+      - It has been influenced by the languages of the peoples that goblins took as slaves — by the languages of humans, elves and gnolls, among others.
       - It is distinct from Royal Goblin, the language of the Goblin kings; this language has resisted influences from those taken as